Rajasthan

 Day 3

-After breakfast, drive to Jaipur, Along the way take a stop to visit the Ghost City of Fatehpur Sikri, a city built in red sandstone by Emperor Akbar and abandoned after only twelve years of use.
+After breakfast, drive to Jaipur, along the way take a stop to visit the Ghost City of Fatehpur Sikri, a city built in red sandstone by Emperor Akbar and abandoned after only twelve years of use.
 The citadel retains the charm of the medieval atmosphere that characterised it.
+Proceed towards Jaipur.
+Arrival and checkin for overnight in Jaipur.

 ...View Itinerary